GreenClothaWay/Blog/_posts/2020-4-21-week1-welcome-back.markdown

 welcome back to software engineering.
 Hope all of you had a nice practical phase.

-We as GCW decided not to change any of our used technoligies.
+We as GCW decided not to change any of our used technologies.

+The usecases we wil be working on this semester are:
+-

 Kind regards,
 your GreenClothaWay-Team